abhaysrivastav/abhaysrivastav.github.io/blogs/llms.md

   - Coding
   - Answering specific queries.

+### How does instruction tuned model work ?

+  - It works by fine-tuning LLMs on a labelled dataset of tasks that involve following instractions.
+Instruction datasets can be created by humans or another LLM.
+  - Each sample in the dataset has 3 parts:
+    - An instruction
+    - Additional Context
+    - Desired output
+  The model learns to match its answers with the target outputs.

+  - Adding more tasks to the instruction tuning process improves the model's performance, even on the task it has not seen before.

 ## Fine Tuned Model

 It involves updating all the parameters of a pre-trained model for task-specific dataset.
 This process talors the model for a specific task.
 Updating all the parameters in large language model is computational expensive.**Catatrophic Forgetting** is a significant challenge in full fine-tuning, where it may loose previously acquired knowledge when adopted for new task.
 It may degrade its general abilities.
 To handle this we can perform **Parameter-Efficient Fine Tuning**.